Disco Ensemble

-Disco Ensemble is a Finnish post-hardcore/alternative rock band, originating from the small town of Ulvila.
+Disco Ensemble was a Finnish post-hardcore/alternative rock band, originating from the small town of Ulvila.
 They have been noted for their energetic sound and rhythm, original guitar riffs and electronic synthesizer sounds.

 History

 Early years (1996–2002)

 The band was formed in 1996 by guitarist Jussi Ylikoski and drummer Mikko Hakila, who started by playing Metallica and AC/DC covers.
 Originally they were named simply DisCo. but they were forced to change their name to Disco Ensemble due to a Finnish electronic pop group having the same title.

 The band played small venues and quickly gained notoriety in the local music scene.
 In 2000, future singer Miikka Koivisto attended one of their shows as a fan and later joined the band, first as a guitarist and later switching to vocals.
 After the three band members moved to study in Helsinki, they went through a number of bass players until Lasse Lindfors joined the group as a permanent member.

 The band released their first EP Memory Three Sec in 2000.
 This was a lo-fi recording and it did not receive much attention.
 More notoriety came with their second effort Ghosttown Effect, released in 2001.
 The band's first single "Turpentine", was released off this EP.